 Here are some tips for holiday planning to make a H A P P Y month.

-You maybe feeling overwhelmed or disorganized by the quantity of items on display in your house.
+You may be feeling overwhelmed or disorganized by the number of items on display in your house.
 Try putting the non-seasonal items away to reduce the number of items on display.

 Think about decorating with fewer items but larger size items.
-This means there are fewer items to pack and unpack which will reduces the amount of time you need to prepare your home.
+This means there are fewer items to pack and unpack which will reduce the amount of time you need to prepare your home.

 Acknowledge that you are feeling overwhelmed and stressed and when people offer to do things say yes.
 We all love to help people so let people feel good about themselves by allowing them to help you.

 Parties may be much smaller this year.
 It is a good time to try a new way of doing things.
 Allow people to help clean up dishes on their way out the door.
-In fact be ready for it.
+In fact, be ready for it.
 Have a place to put cutlery to soak.
 Have out a container for compost.
 Put glasses or coffee mugs directly into the dishwasher.

 Planning is important

-Keep your plans from year to year, record your menu, grocery list quantities, time lines.
+Keep your plans from year to year, record your menu, grocery list quantities, timelines.
 Each year you can reuse, revise and update the plan.
 This year’s plan may need a lot of updating.
 Look at it as a way to try new things.

 People and relationships are the reason for the season

 Some people like to send cards in December.
-I keep my cards and addresses and stamps all together.
+I keep my cards and addresses and stamps altogether.
 When I am going somewhere where I will be waiting I pick up the supplies and take them along and write my cards.
-I have done it at hockey rinks, doctor’s offices, bus stations and on car trips.
+I have done it in many places including my van.
 I usually leave replies to someone who has sent me a longer letter until January.

 Yes you can

-Being organized is more about an attitude then how something looks.
-It is not about having the perfect home, party or gift it is doing the best you can with the time and resources that you have.
+Being organized is more about an attitude than how something looks.
+It is not about having the perfect home, party or gift.
+It is doing the best you can with the time and resources that you have.
 The only way to get better at organizing is to practice.
-It is a skill that can be learned and with practice it becomes easier and easier.
+It is a skill that can be learned and with practice, it becomes easier and easier.
 This year’s challenge maybe technology.
 Ask for help and practice ahead of time.
 You might want to play Yahtzee at your gathering.
 Try using these 2 sites.